pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 # 14 key lessons of cooperative economics

-This is the second part of a five part series of a summary overview of the book ["A Cooperative Species, Human Reciprocity and Its Evolution"](https://press.princeton.edu/titles/9474.html) By Samuel Bowles & Herbert Gintis, 2011.
+This is the second part of a five part series based on lessons gleaned from the book ["A Cooperative Species, Human Reciprocity and Its Evolution"](https://press.princeton.edu/titles/9474.html) By Samuel Bowles & Herbert Gintis, 2011.

 The [previous part](https://pluteski.github.io/speech-to-text/intro-to-key-lessons-from-a-cooperative-species.html) summarizes the highlights of the book and lists the 14 key lessons.